marcobellaccini/ansible-rabbitmq-minimalistic/README.md

 When clustering, you will also have to set *serial: 1* in your playbook (otherwise nodes may experience problems when trying to form the cluster).

+You can also enable RabbitMQ plugins by simply specifying and deploying a RabbitMQ [enabled_plugins file](https://www.rabbitmq.com/plugins.html#ways-to-enable-plugins) from a template:

+    rabbitmq_enabled_plugins_template: "path/to/enabled_plugins.j2"

+Again, the path is relative to the playbook directory.

 For other variables, see [Role Defaults](https://github.com/marcobellaccini/ansible-rabbitmq-minimalistic/blob/master/defaults/main.yml).

 This role aims to be minimalistic: in order to perform advanced configurations, you can use